Coronavirus COVID-19 Updates: uc.edu/publichealth

 44% of employees are looking for a new job in what is being called "the great resignation" while stress has been called the health epidemic of the 21st century, costing American businesses up to $500 billion a year.

-It's time to invest in a strategy proven to improve employee satisfaction, productivity, and resiliency to retain your top talent.
+Invest in a strategy proven to improve employee satisfaction, productivity, and resiliency to retain your top talent.
 With our evidence-based, science-backed approach, we've helped global companies in Cincinnati and beyond improve outcomes.

 Our workplace mindfulness and resiliency programs are completely customizable to your needs and desired outcomes.
 We partner with you to customize, implement, and evaluate a completely done-for-you mindfulness program.
 Expected outcomes include: